Explore our process

 Preparing to Glaze

 Our designs incorporate techniques that Sarah and her team have developed over years of experimentation.
 We use a vinyl cutter to make precise shapes, as well as tape and wax resist to control where the glaze and underglaze go.
-Once the bisqueware has been prepped with wax, tape, or underglaze, (often all three!) it's ready to dip in glaze.
+Once the bisqueware has been prepped with wax, tape, or underglaze, (sometimes all three!) it's ready to dip in glaze.

 -

-Glazing
+Glazing Mugs

 Glaze consists of clay and mineral particles suspended in water.
 Bisqueware must be dipped consistently and in one swift motion to avoid drips and blemishes.
 After glazing, the ceramics are carefully touched up with a sponge and an Exacto knife before being loaded into the kiln for a second firing!